 Sure you can ignore this advice and build a one-sided relationship with your customers but just like any other one-sided relationship do not expect them to reciprocate when you go to them in looking for a testimonial or a referral.
 Or you can just follow this advice and talk to your customers, build a relationship, and just be there for them so that when you need them they will be there for you as well!

-The biggest mistake that most new business owners name is – being careless about follow-ups!
+The biggest mistake that most new business owners make is – being careless about follow-ups!

 Their logic – mujhe har follow-up ke lie pareshaan hone ki zaroorat nahi, jisko sach mein zaroorat hoti h, wo khud 4 baar aata h.